Friday, July 14, 2023

 Flour Mill turned into making electricity.1894 map HERE

-"Kraft’s Slaughter House" behind their home.
-"Meat" store was between Main St. and electric plant on preceeding map with electric power plant from mill.
-HERE
+"Kraft’s Slaughter House" behind the Kraft home (now Slack Funeral Home at 3871 Old Columbia Pike).
+Kraft's "Meat" store (now empty, 8081 Frederick/Main St. was Tea on the Tiber) was between Main St. and electric plant on preceeding map with electric power plant in old mill building.
+Blog post on the wealthy Kraft family butchers HERE

 Turntable at the oldest train station in America HERE